dvidelabs/flatcc/README.md

 ## Status

-0.5.0 is in development on master branch primarily adding support for union vectors and mixed type unions that can include tables, structs and strings, and base64 JSON encoded [ubyte] vectors.
+v0.5.0 is in development on master branch primarily to reach feature parity with Googles flatc schema parser as of end 2017.
+These new features are union vectors and mixed type unions that can include tables, structs and strings, and type aliases for int8, uint8, int16, uint16, int32, uint32, int64, uint64, float32, float64 types in the schema.
+Support for base64(url) JSON encoded [ubyte] vectors has been added which will also be added to Googles flatc tool in a future release.
+In addition the following changes have been added: Runtime builder library support for `aligned_alloc/free`.
+Handling of unions is slightly incompatible with previous releases as covered in the documentation. v0.5.0 fixes a bug that could cause a JSON parser to reject some valid symbols for some schemas and also fixes a non-critical JSON scoping issue with symbolic union names and a bug verifying buffers with a struct as root.
+Low-level custom frame support has been improved in the builder library which is useful for complex parsing scenarios.

 Main features supported as of 0.5.0